RetroAchievements/RAWeb/docs/CONTRIBUTING.md

 **Frontend assets**

 This is not a Single Page Application.

+Avoid inline styles and custom CSS unless there's a compelling reason.
+The project uses [TailwindCSS](https://tailwindcss.com/docs) and it should cover most styling needs.

 JavaScript kept vanilla and to a minimum - most dynamic features use Laravel LiveWire and/or Alpine.js.